The 20 Best Addison's Disease Doctors in Japan

 Kobe, JP

-Hironori Bando practices in Kobe, Japan.
+Hironori Bando practices practicing medicine in Kobe, Japan.
 Bando is rated as an Advanced expert by MediFind in the treatment of Addison's Disease.
-Their top areas of expertise are Granulomatous Hypophysitis, Sheehan Syndrome, Isolated ACTH Deficiency, Hormone Replacement Therapy (HRT), and Gastrectomy.
+They are also highly rated in 16 other conditions, according to our data.
+Their clinical expertise encompasses Granulomatous Hypophysitis, Sheehan Syndrome, Hypopituitarism, Hormone Replacement Therapy (HRT), and Gastrectomy.

 Advanced in Addison's Disease